The 5 Best Sleep Trackers

 But I’m also aware of other users, such as this YouTube creator, who claim the Apple Watch has been reliable in tracking sleep and the various stages of sleep.
 So there is a chance that the Apple Watch works reliably for some but not all users.

-If you’d like to learn more about the Apple Watch’s sleep tracking capabilities, you can check out my in-depth WHOOP vs Apple Watch article, which goes into more detail about the device’s sensors, how it attempts to track sleep, and other important details.
+If you’d like to learn more about the sleep tracking capabilities of the latest-generation Apple Watch, you can check out my in-depth WHOOP vs Apple Watch article, which goes into more detail about the device’s sensors, how it attempts to track sleep, and other important details.

 Fitbit Sense